-The normally shining sun was covered by thick black clouds.
-It was sprinkling outside the high school, leaving the white-headed adventurer with nothing to do but wonder the building.
+Dark clouds loomed in the sky.
+It was sprinkling outside the high school, leaving the white-haired adventurer with nothing to do but wander the building.

-It had only been two weeks since she started sneaking in the building and she was starting to get good at it.
+It had only been two weeks since her first attempt at sneaking in the building, and she was starting to get really good at it.

-In truth, she probably should've gone back to her own school, claiming to wake up late or something, and go to her classes (something she rarely did now-a-days) but the high school was so big and she still had a lot to see of it.
+In truth, she should've gone back to her own school, claiming to wake up late or something, and go to her classes (even if the gates closed, it didn't mean she couldn't climb over and get out), but the high school was so big and she still had a lot to see!

-She headed down the second floor hallway, heading for the open, bridge-like hallway that connected the second floor of the main high school to the second floor of the Management Building.
-Before she could reach it, however, a high school student, one she hadn't seen around the grounds, stepped out of the men's room.
+She headed down the second floor hallway, heading for the open, bridge-like hallways that connected the second floor of the main building to the second floor of the Management Building, a building mainly used for it's observation tower.
+Before she could reach it, however, a high school student, one she hadn't seen, stepped out of the men's restroom.

-His shoulder-length auburn hair was pushed behind one of his ears, showing a series of three or four piercings running along.
-His uniform jacket was open, showing a yellow shirt with the words "BAD LINE" printed on it in white.
+His shoulder-length auburn hair was pushed behind on of his ears, showing a series of three or four piercings.
+His uniform jacket was opened, a tallow shirt with 'BAD LINE' printed on it in white, English letters.

-"Just a bug."
-She replied looking pointedly at him, instantly regretting it.
+"Just a bug," she replied, looking pointedly at him, but instantly regretted it.

-"Did you just call me a bug, you little brat?"
-He spat, looking pissed.
+"Did you just call me a bug, you little brat?" he spat.

-Damn.
-How was she supposed to get out of this one?
+Crap.
+How was she supposed to get out of this one?"

-"What's wrong, boss?"
-Another guy said, coming out of the bathroom to join him.
+"What's wrong boss?" another guy wondered, coming out of the bathroom, confused.

-Before she heard what he said, she shoved passed them, darting as soon as she was a few centimeters out of his reach.
+Before she heard what he said, she darted past them, speeding down the hallway as fast as she could.

-Curse her sharp tongue.
+Curse her tongue.
 Why didn't she ever learn to keep her mouth shut?

-As she rounded a corner, hands reached out and wrapped around her waist.
-She was pulled against something warm and hard, fabric brushing her face—a shirt, maybe?
+As she rounded a corner, hands reached out and snagged her by the waist.
+She was pulled against something warm and hard before she could react, fabric brushing her face—a shirt maybe?

 Her heart pounded in her chest.